centrifuge/documentation/docs/tinlake/contracts/proxyactions.md

 ## Proxy Registry
 To interact with Tinlake through a proxy, the user first needs to deploy a proxy by calling the ProxyRegistry.build() method.
-This method mints an NFT that into the sender's wallet that is then used to verify access to the contract.
+This method mints an NFT into the sender's wallet that is then used to verify access to the contract.

 The `ProxyRegistry` implements an ERC721 NFT interface.
 To transfer ownership over a proxy contract you can use a standard NFT token transfer (`transferFrom(from, to, tokenId)`).